neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 # Lab 1 - Deploy Neo4j
 In this lab, we're going to deploy Neo4j Enterprise Edition from the AWS Marketplace.
 That listing has a Cloud Formation template under it that we'll inspect.
 We'll also look at more customizable deployment options.

-## Sign up for AWS
-The most basic thing you're going to need for these labs is an AWS account.
-If you don't have an account yet, you can sign up for one [here](https://aws.amazon.com/).

-You'll need to provide your phone number and credit card information.
-Total costs for the lab should be significantly under $50.
-At the end of the lab we'll show you how to delete any resources you've deployed as well.

 ## Apply AWS Credits
 As part of the labs, AWS is providing credits.
 The credits should far exceed the cost of resources consumed during this lab.
 You can apply the credits to your account by navigating [here](https://console.aws.amazon.com/billing/home?#/credits)